Syize/noterools/README.md

 - This script scans all bibliographies and adds unique bookmarks for each one.
 - This script scans all citations and sets corresponding hyperlink to the bookmark.
-- This script can also set font color and underline style of the citation for you :).
+- This script can also set font color and underline style of the citation, italic font of the bibliography for you :).

 ## Important Note